awsdocs/amazon-ec2-user-guide-windows/doc_source/raid-config.md

 # RAID configuration on Windows<a name="raid-config"></a>

 With Amazon EBS, you can use any of the standard RAID configurations that you can use with a traditional bare metal server, as long as that particular RAID configuration is supported by the operating system for your instance\.
 This is because all RAID is accomplished at the software level\.
-For greater I/O performance than you can achieve with a single volume, RAID 0 can stripe multiple volumes together; for on\-instance redundancy, RAID 1 can mirror two volumes together\.

 Amazon EBS volume data is replicated across multiple servers in an Availability Zone to prevent the loss of data from the failure of any single component\.
 This replication makes Amazon EBS volumes ten times more reliable than typical commodity disk drives\.
 For more information, see [Amazon EBS Availability and Durability](https://aws.amazon.com/ebs/details/#Amazon_EBS_Availability_and_Durability) in the Amazon EBS product detail pages\.